LeeMoriya/Expedition/README.md

 ## Challenges

-There are four types of challenges in Expedition mode:
+There are five types of challenges in Expedition mode:

 - Pearls: Find and transport a unique pearl to Moon.
 - Combat: Kill the specified amount of a certain creature.